 FPC will continue to reside and operate at the site.
 The existing church building, built in 1969, the glebe, and parts of its associated parking areas will remain.
-A new parking area is proposed in the southwest corner of the Property for the Church's use that will contain 38 parking spaces, including needed handicap accessible spaces.
 The Church currently operates pursuant to a Special Use Permit, approved by the City on March 12, 1991.
 The Special Use Permit allowed an expansion of the church building subject to four conditions, and in accordance with a concurrent Special Exception approval to exempt improvements to the parking area.
 The conditions included tree retention, landscape screening addition, stormwater management, and undergrounding of certain utility wires.
 If the proposed rezoning is approved, the Church and its associated facilities will continue to operate in the same manner.

 The Church's current hours of operation are 7:00 a.m. to 10:00 p.m.
 Monday through Sunday, and 7:00 a.m. to 1:00 p.m. on Saturdays.
 The Church has approximately 600 members and offers worship services at 8:45 a.m. and 11:15 a.m. on Sundays.
 Attendance of Sunday services range between 50 and 350 people.
 There are six employees on site Monday through Saturday, and eight on Sunday.
+The Church's campus includes a large open space Glebe area (± 35,900 square feet) that includes landscaping, benches and pedestrian walkways that is enjoyed by the Church members, preschool and daycare students, and neighbors.
+The Glebe has always been an important part of the Church's life and connection with its members and the larger Fairfax community.
+Church members and others in the community use the Glebe for exercise and contemplative thought, including the members of the nearby nursing home community.
+This area will be accessible to the proposed townhome residents.

-1 For more information on the Homestretch Sacred Home Program please visit their website https://homestretchva.org/sacred-homes/sacred-homes
+$^2$ For more information on the Homestretch Sacred Home Program please visit their website $\underline{\text{https://homestretchva.org/sacred-homes/sacred-homes}}$